Josh Bailey: Professional

-After a strong start to the 2010–11 season, he was injured; upon returning, he had no points in a 13-game stretch, prompting the Islanders to send Bailey to their American Hockey League (AHL) affiliate, the Bridgeport Sound Tigers, in late November after Bailey had played 159 games in the NHL, one game before Bailey would have had to clear waivers to be sent down to the AHL, which starts at 160 NHL games.
-Bailey played 11 games in the AHL and scored six goals and 11 assists before being brought back up to play with the Islanders again.
+After a better start to the 2010–11 season, he was injured with a hip pointer, missing two games.
+Upon returning, he had no points in a 13-game stretch, prompting the Islanders to send Bailey to their American Hockey League (AHL) affiliate, the Bridgeport Sound Tigers, in late November.
+At this point in his career, Bailey was cited as an example of part of the nadir of the Islanders franchise.
+At the time of the demotion, Bailey had played 159 games, one less than the required tenure needed to clear waivers.
+Bailey played 11 games in the AHL and scored six goals and 11 assists before being brought back to the NHL in late December.
+In his first game back with the Islanders, he scored two goals and an assist to break his 14-game goalless drought.
+Bailey finished the season with the Islanders, registering 22 points in 52 games.
+On September 15, 2011, he signed a two-year contract with the Islanders.

 With the 2012–13 NHL lockout in effect, Bailey was signed to a temporary lockout contract with German second division club SC Bietigheim Steelers on November 9, 2012.
 Bailey accumulated 11 points in six games with the Steelers before returning to North America.
 The Islanders announced on January 15, 2013, that they had suspended Bailey due to sustaining an injury while playing for the Steelers, and that he would not collect any pay from the team during the suspension.
+After the lockout ended, Bailey returned to the Islanders scoring 11 goals and 19 points in 38 games.